Bill Hall (hallbi03)

 - Height 6' 0", Weight 175 lb.

-Bill Hall is currently playing for the Long Island Ducks of the Atlantic League after being a regular for a number of seasons with the Milwaukee Brewers and then bouncing around the majors from 2009-2012.
+Bill Hall played for the Long Island Ducks of the Atlantic League after being a regular for a number of seasons with the Milwaukee Brewers and then bouncing around the majors from 2009-2012.
 During his career, his aggressive approach at the plate led to impressive power numbers, but also high strikeout totals, and eventually such low batting averages that he lost his starting position.
 However his versatility in the field allowed him to remain in the major leagues for several more seasons despite his struggles at the plate.

 Hall was drafted in the sixth round of the 1998 amateur draft.
 He spent two seasons in the rookie leagues where he hit .176 and .289 respectively.
 In 2000, Hall was sent to single-A where he hit .262 in 470 at bats.
 His lack of discipline at the plate showed in his numbers, as he piled up 127 strikeouts and only 18 walks.
 Hall hit 30 doubles in 2000, but only three home runs.

 In 2001, Hall began to show more power at the plate.
 He totaled 18 home runs between single-A and double-A and stole 23 bases.
 He also hit .291 in the 2001 Arizona Fall League.
 Hall spent the majority of the 2002 season in triple-A, and struggled to make adjustments, batting just .228 with four homers in 465 at bats.
 The Brewers gave Hall a brief audition at the major league level, where his average was .194 over 19 games.
 He recorded his first major league home run on September 2nd at Wrigley Field; it was his first major league hit.

 The Brewers gave Hall 142 major league at bats in 2003.
 He hit .262 with five home runs and 20 RBIs.
 He also improved his numbers in triple-A, hitting .282 with 25 doubles.